Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 4. Initialize the SDK

 Choose the [Eppo SDK](/feature-flags/sdks) that fits in your stack.
-You'll need to install initialize the SDK in your app and create an Eppo client.
+You'll need to initialize the SDK in your app and create an Eppo client.
 Here is an example in Javascript:

 ```javascript
 import { init } from "@eppo/js-client-sdk";